 5. Wrap your cover

 If you’re using a DSLR or taking very high-resolution photos, you can use an image to completely wrap your travel photo book cover.
 Photobook offers other quality options such as leather covers, but I find the full cover photos most striking.
 While editing your images, consider which photos might make great book covers.
 You will want to choose an image in landscape format (vs portrait) so that it will wrap right around the book without stretching.
+Pick your numero uno, best of the best shot for your travel photo book cover.

 6. Be a storyteller

 Consider the story you are telling with your book.
 Ordering your photos or pages chronologically will take someone through your itinerary as you experienced it.
 This is especially important if you intend to accompany your images with your travel diary, or commentary along with your photos.
-The logical order helps your story to flow and make sense to someone who wasn’t there.
+This logical order helps your story to flow and make sense to someone who wasn’t there.

 7. Make use of professionally designed templates

 Photobook and similar online, photo book creation tools, have plenty of beautiful travel photo book templates to suit every style.
 Don’t worry, these templates aren’t rigid, they are just a starting point and a time saver.
 You can always tweak them to make your travel photo book 100% your own.
-By using these templates, you will benefit from the expertise of professional graphic designers who consider size, proportion, spacing and typography to make your travel photo book the best it can be.

 8. Be consistent with colour